ranas-experiments/100-days-of-code/log.md

 ### Day 21: August 28th

 **Today's progress**: Did odin's flexbox exercises. <br>In order to make a page fit the entire browser window size, height: 100vh can be used.
-1vh=1% of the viewport.
+1vh=1% the height of the viewport.
 Also overflow: hidden prevents scrolling.

 **Thoughts**: I get more and more confused with flex.